 Orchestrate all the Things podcast: Connecting the Dots with George Anadiotis

-I've got tech, data, and media, and i'm not afraid to use them.
+I've got Tech, Data, AI and Media, and i'm not afraid to use them.

 My name is George Anadiotis, and i am a writer, a planner and a doer.
-I am an Onalytica Top 100 Influencer in Big Data and Cloud, a Knowledge Graph expert, and a P2P Foundation and ZDNet contributor, among other things.
+I am an Onalytica Top 100 Influencer in Big Data and Cloud, a Knowledge Graph expert, and a VentureBeat and ZDNet contributor, among other things.

 Linked Data Orchestration is my brand.
 This podcast is where i share my work, as well as conversations with people who bring interesting news and views to the table.